 2. Add and Configure Timer Block (Trigger)

 • We want this workflow to run periodically.
-To add the Timer trigger:
+First, to add the Timer trigger:

 1. Look at the block categories at the top of the editor (Trigger, Input, Transform, Filter, Output).